Mitigating a Red Flag in the MBA Application

 Addressing this red flag in the MBA application may require a two-pronged approach, depending on the individual circumstances.
 Some clients have chosen to take pre-MBA courses to boost their quantitative profile and alleviate any concerns about their ability to handle MBA-level coursework.
 We also typically advise such applicants to use the optional essay to address the matter directly.

-Addressing a criminal record
+Addressing the ultimate red flag: a criminal record